-Commercial companies approved by Parks Canada must have a national park business licence if operating in the Broken Group Islands.
+Commercial companies must have a national park business licence if operating in the Broken Group Islands.
 Carefully select a company that meets the needs of your group.
-To check whether a commercial company is license by Parks Canada, please contact the park.
+Visit out website or contact Parks Canada for a list of commercial operators that hold Parks Canada business licences.